 As a side note, those new to Privacy may easily confuse it with Security, a separate but related discipline.
 Whereas Security is needed to ensure Privacy, the reverse is not true.
 For example, a Privacy audit may be concerned with whether one is storing health information, giving proper notice about this to users, etc., while a Security audit would be more focused on how that information is actually transferred and stored.

 Why the Interest in Privacy?

 The interest in Privacy is due to more than just the public perception issues raised by high-profile data breaches (see the consumer education website operated by the Privacy Rights Clearinghouse).
-It is also driven by concern for protecting consumers from identify theft, meeting client expectations, regulatory compliance, insurance and other liability considerations, etc.
+It is also driven by concern for protecting consumers from identify theft, meeting client expectations, regulatory compliance, insurance and other liability considerations, check fraud, etc.